alexeagleson/docker-node-postgres-template/README.md

 So aside from deciding which image you are going to use, there is really nothing else we need to do before we create our config file.

-## Connect the App to the Database
+## Connecting the App to the Database

 Before we create the Docker Compose configure file to link the database container, we need to update our app to actually use it.